lucabriguglia/Weapsy/README.md

 - Create a SQL database (weapsy.dev)
 - Run install-full.sql script (in scripts folder)
 - Open the Weapsy.sln solution in Visual Studio
+- Build the solution (default apps will be copied to the "Apps" folder)
 - Run (F5 or Ctrl+F5)
 - Login using these credentials:
   - email: admin@default.com